|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Autobiography of Japan's Fighter Ace Saburo Sakai

-This book tells the highly abridged version of Sakai's wartime service by author Martin Caiden in the english language.
-First published in 1957, and reprinted many times since.
+This book tells the highly abridged version of Sakai's wartime service by author Martin Caiden in Englis that was first published in 1957 and reprinted many times since.

 Sakai's own autobiography was published in Japanese language only: Oozora No Samurai (Samurai in the Sky), which is much longer and more detailed.
 Also Saburo Sakai Kusen Kiroku (Saburo Sakai's combat records).
 A 1976 movie, Ôzora no samurai is also an adaptation of Sakai's story.